cyrus-and/xkeylogger/README.md

  - Translate raw keystrokes according to the current keyboard layout.

+ - Allow to generate a statically linked executable.

  - Also log some useful non-printable keystrokes (backspace, tab, etc.).

  - Use the modifiers to write the proper glyph.